moelheni/jstalks/README.md

 https://jstalks.herokuapp.com/

-A Nuxt web application that shows Latest Javascript talks fro arround the world
+A Nuxt web application that shows Latest Javascript talks from around the world

 I am using a backend as a service you can change the endpoints to you personal backend